justinmeiners/efficient-programming-with-components/10_binary_counter.md

 ### Unoptimal divider and conquer approach

 It might appear you could use divide and conquer.
-First split it in two,
-find min and second min of the first half, and the second half, and then merge them together doing two comparisons.
+First split the list of players in two, find the min and second min of the first half, and the second half, and then merge them together doing two comparisons.
 It sounds very elegant because it's all recursive.
 But, let us think about how many comparisons it's going to do